Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Principle-based Analysis

 \begin{proposition} $\ctrbsempty$ violates local faithfulness w.r.t.\ QE semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-faith-sqe}, with the topic argument $\arga$ and the contributor $\argd$.
 Given QE semantics $\sigma$, we have $\ctrbs{\argd}{\arga} = \approx -0.0016$ and $\ctrbg{\argd}{\arga} \approx 0.0302$; local faithfulness must be violated because $\ctrbs{\argd}{\arga} < 0$ but $\ctrbg{\argd}{\arga} > 0$. \end{proof}

+\begin{proposition} $\ctrbsempty$ violates local faithfulness w.r.t.\ DFQuAD semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-intro}, with the topic argument $\arga$ and the contributor $\arge$.
+Given DFQuAD semantics $\sigma$, we have $\ctrbs{\arge}{\arga} \approx -0.0833 <0$, but as can be seen in Figure~\ref{fig:plot-intro}, increasing $\arge$'s initial strength does actually increase the topic argument's strength. \end{proof}

 \begin{proposition} $\ctrbsempty$ violates local faithfulness w.r.t.\ SD-DFQuAD semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-faith-sd}, with the topic argument $\arga$ and the contributor $\argd$.
-Given SD-DFQuAD semantics $\sigma$, we have $\ctrbs{\argd}{\arga} \approx 0.0636 > 0$, but as can be seen in Figure~\ref{fig:graph-faith-sd}, increasing $\argd$'s initial strength does not increase the topic argument's strength. \end{proof}
+Given SD-DFQuAD semantics $\sigma$, we have $\ctrbs{\argd}{\arga} \approx 0.0636 > 0$, but as can be seen in Figure~\ref{fig:plot-faith-sd}, increasing $\argd$'s initial strength does not increase the topic argument's strength. \end{proof}

-\begin{proposition} $\ctrbsempty$ violates local faithfulness w.r.t.\ DFQuAD semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-intro}, with the topic argument $\arga$ and the contributor $\arge$.
-Given DFQuAD semantics $\sigma$, we have $\ctrbs{\arge}{\arga} \approx -0.0833 <0$, but as can be seen in Figure~\ref{fig:graph-intro}, increasing $\arge$'s initial strength does actually increase the topic argument's strength. \end{proof}

 \begin{proposition} $\ctrbsempty$ violates local faithfulness w.r.t.\ EB semantics. \end{proposition} \begin{proof} Consider the QBAG $\graph = \QBAG$ depicted in Figure~\ref{fig:graph-faith-seb}, with the topic argument $\arga$ and the contributor $\argd$.
 Given EB semantics $\sigma$, we have $\ctrbs{\argd}{\arga} \approx 0.0007$ and $\ctrbg{\argd}{\arga} \approx -0.0037$; local faithfulness must be violated because $\ctrbs{\argd}{\arga} > 0$ but $\ctrbg{\argd}{\arga} < 0$. \end{proof}